 - Roller Slides – Often powered by hand for non-motorized mechanisms.
 They consist of steel-crossed rollers and are like ball bearing slides, except the bearings are cylindrical and offer improved repeatability and more load capacity.

-Slide without balls or rollers and may or may not need lubrication.
+Plain bearings slide without balls or rollers and may or may not need lubrication.
 They are less rigid, corrosion-resistant, less sensitive to contamination, and can handle a wider temperature range than rolling-element types.

 A linear stage consists of a platform and a base joined by a linear bearing, which restricts the platform to a single axis.
 Positioning of the platform is controlled by a linear actuator equipped with a lead screw or a toothed belt.
 A dual-axis stage can be assembled from two linear stages, with one mounted perpendicular to the other.